Subscriptions best practices

 Make your subscriptions shine

-- The subscription name should clearly relate to the brand or name listeners know you for, but that also connotes that there is something new, additive, or premium.
-Note that your subscription name is what users will see when managing or getting notifications about their paid subscriptions.
+- The subscription name should clearly relate to the brand or name audiences know you for, but it should also indicate that there is something new or additive.
+Examples include premium, plus, or exclusive.
+Your subscription name is visible in your subscription banner and is what audiences will see when getting notifications about their paid subscriptions.